Don't be disappointed! Scroll down for 12 Insider Secrets that you won't find in any official guide to the Sausalito Art Festival!

 Ticket Prices for 2014

-A ticket allows entry into the festival for one day only -- the old weekend passes are no longer sold.
+A ticket allows entry into the festival for one day only.
 Buy multiple tickets to attend the festival on different days.

 Gen. Admission (ages 13-61) -- $25.00 per day